vdemichev/DiaNN/README.md

 * **--mass-acc-cal [N]** sets the mass accuracy used during the calibration phase of the search to N ppm (default is 100 ppm, which is adjusted automatically to lower values based on the data)
 * **--mass-acc-ms1 [N]** sets the MS1 mass accuracy to N ppm
 * **--matrices** output quantities matrices
+* **--matrix-ch-qvalue [x]** sets the 'channel q-value' used to filter the output matrices
 * **--matrix-qvalue [x]** sets the q-value used to filter the output matrices
+* **--matrix-tr-qvalue [x]** sets the 'translated q-value' used to filter the output matrices
 * **--matrix-spec-q** run-specific protein q-value filtering will be used, in addition to the global q-value filtering, when saving protein matrices.
 The ability to filter based on run-specific protein q-values, which allows to generate highly reliable data, is one of the advantages of DIA-NN
 * **--max-fr** specifies the maximum number of fragments per precursors in the spectral library being saved
 * **--max-pep-len [N]** sets the maximum precursor length for the in silico library generation or library-free search
 * **--max-pr-charge [N]** sets the maximum precursor charge for the in silico library generation or library-free search
+* **--mbr-fix-settings** when using the 'Unrelated runs' option in combination with MBR, the same settings will be used to process all runs during the second MBR pass
 * **--met-excision** enables protein N-term methionine excision as variable modification for the in silico digest
 * **--min-fr** specifies the minimum number of fragments per precursors in the spectral library being saved
 * **--min-peak** sets the minimum peak height to consider.
 Must be 0.01 or greater